 Being a small-scale farmer requires a unique set of tools.
 There is a must-have list of tools for every market garden.
-Developing a human-scale farm means finding the most helpful tools for increasing efficiency and success on a small-acreage.
-These are most commonly hand tools that are well-designed for a biointensive farm model.
+Developing a human-scale farm means finding the most helpful tools for increasing efficiency and success on small acreage.
+These are most commonly hand tools that are well-designed for the biointensive farm model.
 Ideally, they should each complement one another to enhance their overall value for your work and help you grow top-quality crops.

 Based on Jean-Martin Fortier’s experience, here are the top 5 tools for every market garden:

 The tool that inspired the name of Jean-Martin and Maude-Hélène’s farm, Les Jardins de la Grelinette.
 Broadforks are used to aerate the soil and to promote good drainage and root growth for the crops.
 Out of farm tools, they’re a more economical investment, and you can learn more about what they are and why you need one here.

 Jean-Martin loves broadforks so much, he created his own!
 Through Growers & Co., Jean-Martin’s new tool and apparel company, you can find a broadfork that is specifically designed to support the model of farming that he practices, using 30 in wide, 100 ft beds.